Jan 2, 2015

 2. Come prepared with icebreaker questions

-After working up the courage to approach a group, be ready to ask them questions.
+After working up the courage to approach a group in a networking event, be ready to ask them questions.
 Focusing on other people can help calm your nerves as it takes the attention away from you.

 You could ask things such as: